Analyse & practice 14 years of PYQs to crack UPSCPractice Now

 Explanation

-In 2015, the Baiga tribal community in Madhya Pradesh became the first to be granted Habitat Rights under the Forest Rights Act, 2006.
-This allowed them to stay inside the Kanha Tiger Reserve and access forest resources for their bonafide livelihood needs.
-Thus, statement 2 is also correct.
+Statement 2 is correct: In 2015, the Baiga tribal community in Madhya Pradesh became the first to be granted Habitat Rights under the Forest Rights Act, 2006.
+This recognition allowed them to continue living within the Kanha Tiger Reserve while accessing forest resources for their bonafide livelihood needs.

 QUESTION 94